Sapphirine/202412-8-Automatic-Risk-Factor-and-System/README.md

 ## Notes
 - The system currently uses an API with Excel or CSV files for data storage and processing.
-- Future updates may include automated real-time data retrieval in the background.
+- Future updates may include data retrieval in the background.
 - Ensure all dependencies are installed before running the Python scripts.
 Dependencies include libraries like `Pandas`, `Numpy`, and `Scikit-learn`.